Bioethics (BE)

 An explanation of basic federal and state governmental structures and legislative processes.
 Designed to be taken concurrently with BE 5500.
 Offered as an online guided study.

-BE 5500 Bioethics and Public Policy - 2 Hours
+BE 6220 Ethics and Human Flourishing - 2 Hours

 Exploration of prominent bioethical issues at the beginning and end of life, including the ethics of abortion, contraception, assisted reproductive technologies, end-of-life decision making, euthanasia, and other issues within their ethical, legal, social, philosophical, and theological contexts.

-This course examines cutting-edge bioethical issues within biomedicine, biotechnology, and other emerging technology arenas, including developments in genetic ethics, neuroethics, nanoethics, synthetic biology, robotics, artificial intelligence, and human futures among other issues within their ethical, legal, social, philosophical, and theological contexts.
+This course examines cutting-edge ethical and bioethical issues within biomedicine, biotechnology, and other emerging technology arenas, including developments in genetics, information and communication technologies, nanotechnology, neuroscience, robotics and artificial intelligence, synthetic biology, and human futures among other issues within their ethical, legal, social, philosophical, and theological contexts.

 Trinity-hosted bioethics workshops provide a unique opportunity to explore emerging issues in contemporary bioethics through topical workshops led by an interdisciplinary team of Christian leaders in bioethics from around the country and beyond.
 This course includes a pre-workshop reading program and post-workshop assignments tailored to the topics of the workshop.
-Special emphasis is given to the professional dimensions of the issues under consideration, as well as an examination of the evolving academic literature.
+Special emphasis is given to the professional dimensions of the issues under consideration and to an examination of the evolving academic literature.
 May be repeated for credit.
-Offered face to face at the Deerfield Campus.

 BE 7200 Landmark Cases in Bioethics - 2-3 Hours